wacncontent/CustomizeTool/output/articles/azure-security-audit-log-management.md

 >[AZURE.NOTE] To learn more about diagnostic data see [Store and View Diagnostic Data in Azure Storage](https://msdn.microsoft.com/zh-cn/library/azure/hh411534.aspx).
 The containers and tables that store diagnostic data are just like other containers and tables, you can delete blobs and entities from them in the same way you would for other data.
 You can delete the diagnostic data programmatically via one of the storage client libraries or visually via a [storage explorer client](http://blogs.msdn.com/b/windowsazurestorage/archive/2014/03/11/windows-azure-storage-explorers-2014.aspx).

 - It is a best practice to store service data and security log data in separate storage accounts.
 This isolation ensures that saving security log data does not impact the storage performance for production service data.
-- Choose the log retention duration based on your organization’s compliance policy and data analysis and monitoring requirements.
+- Choose the log retention duration based on your organization's compliance policy and data analysis and monitoring requirements.

 ## Exporting security logs to another system
 You can download blob data by using the Azure Storage Client Library, and then export it to your on-premises system for processing.
 For sample code to manage blob data, see [How to use Blob Storage from .NET](/documentation/articles/storage-dotnet-how-to-use-blobs).